LuoJiaji/when-does-label-smoothing-help/README.md

 ## Result

-I trained ResNet-18 on CIFAR-10 dataset, with and without label smoothing, and achieved 94.9% (without label smoothing) and 95.1% (with label smoothing) test accuracy.
+I trained ResNet-18 on CIFAR-10 dataset, with and without label smoothing.
+All train set is used for training, and test set is used for validation.
+The trained models achieved 94.9% (without label smoothing) and 95.1% (with label smoothing) on test set.

 Below is visualizations of penultimate layer of each models.
 (Note: this implementation of visualization may be incorrect.)